AlexGiordano/alexgiordano.github.io/README.md

   - Stopping the music/youtube video when the modal is closed by clicking the 'x' button or outside the modal area;

-  - Using media queries to make the site mobile friendly / 'mobile first';
+  - Using media queries to make the site mobile friendly/responsive and 'mobile first';

   - Optimising the web site's speed (work in progress).